 Guess what?
 He accomplished this too!

-TV Set is Eduard Ter-Ghazaryan’s first and only moving piece of micro art.
+TV Set was Eduard Ter-Ghazaryan’s first piece of moving micro art.
 It features a television set installed inside the eye of a needle.
 The wrestlers on the TV are made of ivory and perform asynchronous movements.

-As the movements do not repeat in any sort of pattern, no one has been able to explain the mechanics of this artwork. it remains a secret known only to the late Eduard Ter-Ghazaryan and his grandson, Junior, who now also produces his own micro art — and currently working on his first piece moving micro artwork, according to the Micro Art Museum.
+As the movements do not repeat in any sort of pattern, no one has been able to explain the mechanics of this artwork. it remains a secret known only to the late Eduard Ter-Ghazaryan and his grandson, Junior, who now also produces his own micro art — and currently working on his first piece moving micro artwork, according to the staff at Ter Ghazaryans’ Micro Art Museum (and their pamphlet) 😉

-You can view the moving micro artwork in action, you just cannot take any photos or videos of it.
+You can view the moving micro artwork in action at the Micro Art Museum.
+Despite its relative simplicity it is absolutely captivating!
+You just cannot take any photos or videos of it.

 The Secret To Creating Micro Art